Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 #### Parallel Parking

-1. SIGNAL then line up your back bumper to the front cone.
+1. SIGNAL then line up your back bumper to the front cone/car.
 (You should be about 1 1/2 feet off of it.)
 2. Put car in reverse.
 Crank wheel all the way to the right.
-Go until you are 45 degrees off the car.
+Go until you are 45 degrees off the cone/car.
-3. Straighten the wheel. and go back until you are a foot off the curb.
+3. Straighten the wheel and go back until you are a foot off the curb.
 4. Crank wheel to the left and slide into space and pay attention to the back cones.
-(Make sure not to hit them and try to make your hood stright)
+(Make sure not to hit them and try to make your hood stright to the cones in front.)
 5. Evenly space yourself between the cones.

 [Parallel Parking and 90-Degree Backing Skill](https://www.youtube.com/watch?v=aSbVbTvTSFo)